What Happens If You Get Caught Driving Unaccompanied On Learners

 Get Started with LTrent Driving School Today

-If you’re a learner driver or have your provisional licence, and you’d like to learn more about safe driving in VIC and NSW, LTrent Driving School is here to help.
+If you’re a learner driver or have your provisional licence, and you’d like to learn more about safe driving in NSW, ACT and QLD, LTrent Driving School is here to help.
 We offer professional driving instruction and education to help you improve your skills – and drive with confidence.
 Contact us now to learn more.
 For our Sydney office call 02 8748 4500.
 Alternatively, book a driving lesson through our online booking system.